ankita34359/Complete-JavaScript/10_Lecture: Functions and Arrow Function/10_Notes.md

 - **Simpler Syntax:** Arrow functions are more concise.
 - **No this Binding:** Arrow functions don’t bind their own this context.
 - **Ideal for Callbacks:** Great for short, inline functions.

+## 6. Arrow Function Without Parameters

+If an arrow function has no parameters, you use empty parentheses ().